mariochampion/roboflow/README.md

 because you can use roboflow for many separate classifiers, you need to pick a term for the broad master classification or theme of your classifier (such as 'robots', or 'birds', or whatever) so that images, classifier models and more can be stored separately under that BASETAG directory.
 You will do this in either the guided or advanced usages (see below).

 ## Bootstrapping
-There is an initial bootstrap stage in which you must manually sort a minimum number of images to allow the first retraining to create the first classifier.
+There is an initial bootstrap stage in which you must manually sort a minimum number of images to allow the first retraining to create the first classifier per basetag.
 This tool will help you download 1000s of images pretty easily.
 After that, subsequent cycles of downloading, classifying/auto-sorting, and harvesting sorted images into the training_photos/labeled_directories for another cycle of retraining is waaaaay more automated.
-#### hint: if you want to skip this step, download 1.4 gb of robot images to place into training_photos/
+#### hint: you can skip this step with a 1.4 gb download of robot images to place into training_photos/
 ```
 https://drive.google.com/file/d/1zvTq5vKqME7sW9O8lEtgn-Wosoavc2gi/view?usp=sharing
 ```